openjs-foundation/cross-project-council/governance/IP_POLICY_GUIDANCE.md

    1. Adding the DCO to your CONTRIBUTING.md file, [example](https://github.com/nodejs/node/blob/main/CONTRIBUTING.md)
    2. Adding the DCO to your PR templates, [example](https://raw.githubusercontent.com/nodejs/node/main/.github/PULL_REQUEST_TEMPLATE.md)

-The DCO Bot is the preferred method and is also recommended for projects that require strict enforcement.”
+The DCO Bot is the preferred method and is also recommended for projects that require strict enforcement.

 #### CLA